How landlords are evading taxes and fueling the housing crisis - NewsBreak

 Properties can then go into tax foreclosure and be effectively taken off the market in cities where housing is in short supply, further driving up prices and forcing renters to live far away from where they work.

-Studies have “linked LLC ownership to property disinvestment, tax abandonment, even completely walking away from properties,” Princeton sociology professor Matthew Desmond told the Senate Banking, Housing and Urban Affairs Committee on Tuesday.Biden will order HHS to consider using Medicaid to support women seeking abortions across state lines
+Studies have “linked LLC ownership to property disinvestment, tax abandonment, even completely walking away from properties,” Princeton sociology professor Matthew Desmond told the Senate Banking, Housing and Urban Affairs Committee on Tuesday.All the financial news you can actually use.

 “One of the landlords I spent time with in Milwaukee, I asked her, ‘What happened to this house that I spent a lot of time with?’
 And she said, ‘I just gave it back to the city.’
 And what she meant was, she just stopped paying taxes on it and let it go into tax foreclosure,” Desmond said.